DataSystemsGroupUT/dataeng/src/main/java/kafka/advanced/exercise3/Readme.md

 - Useful Property reference:
     - bootstrap.servers=List of Broker host/port pairs used to establish the initial connection to the cluster
     - key.serializer=Class used to serialize the key.
 Must implement the Serializer interface
-    - value.serializer=Class used to serialize the value.
+    - prefVal.serializer=Class used to serialize the prefVal.
 Must implement the Serializer interface
     - compression.type=How data should be compressed.
 Values are none, snappy, gzip, lz4.
 Compression is performed on batches of records
     - acks=Number of acknowledgment the Producer requires the leader to have before considering the request complete.